github/tainted_hash/README.md

 A TaintedHash is a wrapper around a normal Hash that only exposes the keys that have been approved.
-This is useful in cases where a Hash is built from user input.
+This is useful in cases where a Hash is built from user input from an external service (such as Rails or Sinatra).
 By forcing the developer to approve keys, no unexpected keys are passed to data stores.
 Because of this specific use case, it is assumed all keys are strings.

 By default, no keys have been approved.